bincrafters/conan-qt/README.md

 ## Conan Recipe License

-NOTE: The conan recipe license applies only to the files of this recipe, which can be used to build and package Qt.
+NOTE: The conan recipe license applies only to the files of this recipe, which can be used to build and package qt.
 It does *not* in any way apply or is related to the actual software being packaged.

 [MIT](https://github.com/bincrafters/conan-qt/blob/stable/5.11.2/LICENSE.md)